 Mount Everest Trekking Permit and Lukla flight

 To do the Mount Everest base camp hike in Nepal, one must have trekking permits from the Sagarmatha National Park and Village development committee.
 We will get these permits for you.
 The flight to Lukla is based on the air traffic in Kathmandu airport; it is likely to take from Ramechap airport during the busy season.
-This is around four hour drive from Kathmandu.
-The great thing about Ramechap airport is that the flight to Lukla is much more reliable than from Kathmandu airport.
+This is around four hour's drive from Kathmandu.
+The great thing about Ramechap Airport is that the flight to Lukla is much more reliable than from Kathmandu Airport.

 Gear for the Base Camp